 Severe Neck Injury

-The neck is obviously an integral part of the spine and unfortunately significant damage to the spine can result in varying degrees of paralysis.
+The neck is obviously an integral part of the spine and unfortunately, significant damage to the spine can result in varying degrees of paralysis.
 Paraplegia and quadriplegia are just two such conditions associated with severe neck injuries and can literally change a person’s life in a second.
-These are the types of injuries which attract the highest compensation awards because of their debilitating impact upon everyday life and the limited chance of a full recovery.
+These are the types of injuries which attract the highest compensation awards because of their debilitating impact on everyday life and the limited chance of a full recovery.

 Workplace Neck Injury Compensation Claims

-As we touched on above, neck injuries have a major impact upon the working environment often resulting in extended leave from employment.
+As we touched on above, neck injuries have a major impact on the working environment often resulting in extended leave from employment.
 It is worth noting that any injuries incurred in the workplace, where a third party has been negligent, may result in a strong neck injury claim for compensation.

-We know that employers have a duty of care to their employees with regards to their safety and working environment.
+We know that employers have a duty of care to their employees with regard to their safety and working environment.
 The same is true for non-work-related accidents as a result of badly maintained paths and highways, unsafe public events, road traffic accidents and in particular the emergence of trampoline parks – with various parties often held liable for injuries.
 We will now take a look at the guidelines for neck injury compensation awards which can range from just a few hundred pounds up to £100,000 and above in cases of paralysis and permanent disability.

 Neck Injury Compensation Payout